-Master of Science, Certificate, and Certification students are placed on academic warning if their GPA falls below 3.0 in any given semester.
+Master of Science or Master of Professional Studies, Certificate, and Certification students are placed on academic warning if their GPA falls below 3.0 in any given semester.
 Students in the Postbaccalaureate Studies program or Visiting Students program are placed on academic warning if their GPA falls below 2.0 in any given semester.
 In addition, students might receive notice of academic warning if they receive a grade of D or F. There is no appeal process available to students placed on academic warning.